richardeigenmann/swiss-cantonal-beer/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Acknowledgements

+I used Gemini to help me writing this app.
+It also created the Swiss Flag beer glass image.
+The canton flags are coming from Wikipedia.